- Server Settings

 2) Comment the localhost mapping to IPv6 address in /etc/hosts

-If you have errors with fields or tables that you can see in the error.log or in the page (if you enabled debug or site_admin_debug settings), an easy first them to make most of them go away is to use the clean cache feature on the server settings menu, diagnostics tab.
+If you have errors with fields or tables that you can see in the error.log or in the page (if you enabled debug or site_admin_debug settings), an easy fix to make most of them go away is to use the clean cache feature on the server settings menu, diagnostics tab.
 An example of error message:

 Error: [PDOException] SQLSTATE[42S22]: Column not found: 1054 Unknown column 'Task.job_id' in 'field list'